 This briefing also uses data on ‘Certificates of Sponsorship’ (CoS) for Tier 2 visas.
 When employers sponsor a worker, they must assign them a CoS.
 The worker then uses the CoS to apply for their entry visa to the UK.
 Again, some people who receive a CoS may not actually come to the UK.

 The second major source of information on work migration is the International Passenger Survey (IPS).
 The IPS is a survey conducted at all of the UK’s major airports and sea routes, and the Channel Tunnel.
 Respondents are asked to provide their “main reason” for migrating.
 The data are separated into long-term migration (at least 12 months) and short-term migration (1 to 12 months).
-Some figures the ONS published based on this survey are adjusted to account for migration between the UK and Ireland, people who change their intended duration of stay, and asylum seekers.
-The figures used in this briefing, however, do not include these adjustments which are not available when looking at data on both citizenship and reason for migration.
+Some figures the ONS publishes based on this survey are adjusted to account for migration between the UK and Ireland, people who change their intended duration of stay, and asylum seekers.
+The figures used in this briefing, however, do not include these adjustments, which are not available when looking at data on both citizenship and reason for migration.
 While full year figures are available for the year ending December 2019, the future of the IPS is uncertain.
 In response to Covid-19, face-to-face interviews were suspended indefinitely on 16 March 2020 (Lindop, 2020).
 For more information about the impacts of Covid-19 on the international migration statistics published by ONS, please see their blog, Understanding international migration in a rapidly changing world.